SamirPaulb/CodeforcesVisualizer/README.md

-# CodeforcesVisualizer
+# codeforces-stats-analyzer
-  Made a codeforces visualizer .
-User can input any Username and can see particular user rating as well as other informations in the form of tables and graph.(Html,Css,Jquery,JS charts,Codeforces APi)
+can analyze an user profile
+<a href="https://prashantsinghrajput8759.github.io/codeforces-stats-analyzer/">here the link</a>